Maskey71098/Classifaction-ML/README.md

 It is called a decision tree because, similar to a tree, it starts with the root node, which expands on further branches and constructs a tree-like structure.
 In order to build a tree, we use the CART algorithm, which stands for Classification and Regression Tree algorithm.
 A decision tree simply asks a question, and based on the answer (Yes/No), it further split the tree into subtrees.

-### **Steps Involved**
-1. Importing the libraries.
-2. Importing the dataset.
-3. Splitting the dataset to training and testing sets.
-4. Feature Scaling.
-5. Training the Decision Tree classification model on training set.
-6. Predicting a new result.
-7. Predicting the test result.
-8. Making the confusion matrix.
-9. Visualizing the training set results.
-10. Visualizing the testing set results.

  ### **Observation**